jennschiffer/timbles.js/readme.md

 // call timbles
 $table.timbles({ sorting: true });</code></pre>

+In order for sorting to work, the `<th>` cells need to have an `id` attribute, and the cells in that column need to have a `class` attribute that is identical to its column's header `id`.
+Notice how the date cells in the example have a class "date-added" and the header of that column as an id of the same value.

 If you want to initially sort your table on load, there are `sorting` properties you can set:

 <pre><code>// get your table